cnb1/SeekingCryptoAlpha/README.md

 	2. for each active trading user then add a price to that channel
 	3. get rid of the multiple price grabbing threads so that only one will exists at any given time
+- make sure start and stop are working
 - how to get post return value
 - when its starting then we need to have a stop trading button
 - create a get price button that requests directly to the program